 Rotary Awards Scholarships To Four High School Seniors

-In addition to demonstrating academic achievement and potential, the four winners were chosen for extracurricular and community involvement.
+In addition to demonstrating academic achievement and potential, these four scholarship winners were chosen for their character, extracurricular activities, and community involvement.

-The Lakewood-Rocky River Rotary Club is part of Rotary International, a worldwide organization of more than 1.2 million business, professional, and community leaders.
+The local Rotary club is part of Rotary International, a worldwide organization of more than 1.2 million business, professional, and community leaders.
 Members of Rotary clubs (known as Rotarians) provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.

 There are 33,000 Rotary clubs in more than 200 countries and geographical areas.
 Clubs are nonpolitical, nonreligious, and open to all cultures, races, and creeds.
 As signified by the motto “Service Above Self,” Rotary’s main objective is service – in the community, in the workplace, and throughout the world.
 To learn more, visit www.rotary.org.